cr1901/website2/content/blog/nmigen-for-omigen-users.md

 designs people have to offer in nMigen.

 ## Acknowledgements
+I would like to thank [whitequark](https://twitter.com/whitequark) for looking over drafts of this post and offerring valuable overall feedback and catching typos.

 ## Footnotes
 {% fntrg(id=1) %}
 While I am involved with submitting new features to nMigen not in (o)Migen, I was/am not personally involved design decisions of nMigen core.
-I defer a blog post or discussion of nMigen design decisions to someone at m-labs.
+I defer a blog post or discussion of nMigen design decisions to someone at M-labs.
 {% end %}

 {% fntrg(id=2) %}